antonmihaylov/php-laravel-docker-starter/README.md

   - the development tools - artisan, composer, npm, laravel
  - A build script (./d) for most commong commands

+With having all the devopment tools containerized you can have a clean development environment, where you don't have any of them isntalled.
+That allows for very easy workfolow between several different machines.

 # How to use:
 - Clone the repo